jingxiang-z/CSKnowledgeHub/Distributed System/01-Foundation.md

 **Challenges:** Application must handle stale reads, conflicts, and convergence detection.

-## Replication and Fault Tolerance
+## Fault Tolerance and Replication

+At scale, component failures become a constant reality rather than exceptional events.
+While a single server might have a mean time between failures of one year, a system built from 1,000 computers will experience approximately **three failures per day** (1000 machines ÷ 365 days).
+Failures—crashed machines, faulty network cables, overheated switches, power outages—must be treated as a normal, constant state of operation, not a rare anomaly.

 Replication is the primary mechanism for achieving fault tolerance and high availability in distributed systems.

+### Availability vs. Recoverability

+- **Availability:** System continues operating *during* failures.
+Achieved through **replication**—multiple copies of services and data route around failures.
+Example: A web service with 5 replicas continues serving requests even if 2 crash.

+- **Recoverability:** System can restart correctly *after* failures are repaired.
+Achieved through **non-volatile storage**—persisting state to disk via checkpoints or logs.
+Example: A database restarts from its write-ahead log and recovers all committed transactions.

+### Two Primary Tools for Fault Tolerance

+**Non-Volatile Storage:** Persists system state using checkpointing (periodic snapshots), write-ahead logging (recording operations before applying), or journaling (maintaining a log of recent changes).
+Essential for recoverability but does not provide availability.

+**Replication:** Maintains multiple copies of data or services on different machines.
+If one replica fails, others immediately take over.
+The central challenge is ensuring replicas stay consistent (see Consistency Models section).

 ### Why Replicate?

-**Fault Tolerance:** If one replica fails, others can continue serving requests.
+**Fault Tolerance:** If one replica fails, others can continue serving requests without interruption.

 **High Availability:** Distribute load across replicas, reducing latency and increasing throughput.

-**Locality:** Place replicas geographically close to users for faster access.
+**Locality:** Place replicas geographically close to users for faster access (e.g., CDNs with servers on every continent).

 ### Replication Strategies